 Following any post-certification approvals that require a change to the boundaries of the certified area(s) depicted in Delineation of Off-Site Facilities in Attachment A, the Licensee shall submit an updated aerial photograph/map, survey map or legal description.

-[Sections 403.511, F.S.; subsection 62-17.205(2), F.A.C.]
+[Sections 403.511, F.S.; Rule 62-17.205(2), F.A.C.]

 II.
 APPLICABLE DEPARTMENT RULES

-The construction, operation, and maintenance of the Certified Facilities shall be in accordance with all applicable non-procedural provisions of Florida Statutes and Florida Administrative Code (F.A.C.), including, but not limited to, the applicable non-procedural portions of the following rules, except to the extent a variance, exception, exemption or other relief is granted in the final order of certification, in a subsequent modification to the Conditions, or as otherwise provided under the PPSA.
+The construction, operation, and maintenance of the Certified Facilities shall be in accordance with all applicable non-procedural provisions of Florida Statutes and Florida Administrative Code , including, but not limited to, the applicable non-procedural portions of the following rules, except to the extent a variance, exception, exemption or other relief is granted in the final order of certification, in a subsequent modification to the Conditions, or as otherwise provided under the PPSA.
 Should any of these regulations or portions thereof be repealed or otherwise eliminated, they will not be considered applicable.

 Florida Administrative Codes:

+18-2 (Management of Uplands Vested in the Board of Trustees)

+18-14 (Administrative Fines for Damaging State Lands)

+18-20 (Florida Aquatic Preserves)

 18-21 (Sovereign Submerged Lands Management)